vikshiv/mumemto-reproducibility-scripts/README.md

 This repo contains scripts to recreate the results reported in the preprint.
 The main software repo is available at [https://github.com/vikshiv/mumemto](https://github.com/vikshiv/mumemto).

 ## How to use this repo
 Each figure has a collection of scripts to reproduce the corresponding figure in the paper.
-The assembly data for each experiment can be found here: [onedrive link].
+The assembly data for each experiment can be found [here](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/vshivak1_jh_edu/El6sp7EIyN9Lmw9Y8uvJrPcB7DxkNzjoDImVzOCIu7oUBg?e=v0EujG).
 For each bash script, change the path at the top to match the data path.

 See references below for the original assembly sources.
 HPRC assemblies were scaffolded with [RagTag](https://github.com/malonge/RagTag).